mcdomx/monitor/README.rst

   :figwidth: 300
   :alt: Chart

   **Chart**: At each log interval the chart is updated.
 The popup menu can be used to open a new tab with a larger chart and larger time range.
 The range of dates displayed can be adjusted with the slider and the charted objects can be toggled with the drop down menu.
+Forecasts can be made using trained models available in the drop down button.

 Logging Tile
 ^^^^^^^^^^^^